KRoverSystems/KRover/README.md

 # KRover
 KRover is a Symbolic Execution Engine for Dynamic Kernel Analysis.
 This document will guide you through the setup of the necessary infrastructure and dependant systems needed to for the execution of KRover.
+Happy KRoving !!!

 # Included packages
 This package includes the following software packages.